Did you ever want to congratulate someone on getting a new job with words more interesting than, “Congratulations on the new job!”

 Of course, you can tweak/customize them as you see fit, and they may inspire some totally original ideas all your own.
 It’s a veritable grab bag of possibilities.
 So start grabbing!

-- I hear your new firm just completed the biggest deal in their history: Hiring you!
+I hear your new firm just completed the biggest deal in its history: Hiring you!
 Please congratulate them for me.

 Funny (or at least punny) kudos